What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 Whole-Body Vibration:

-Operating heavy machinery or power tools subjects the body to vibrations that can aggravate the sciatic nerve, particularly when combined with other common risk factors like obesity.
+Operating heavy machinery or power tools subjects the body to vibrations that can aggravate the sciatic nerve.
+This is particularly worse when combined with other common risk factors like obesity.

 Repetitive Movements:

-Research shows that these factors not only increase the immediate risk of sciatica but, over time, if left neglected, can also lead to more severe, chronic cases.
+Research shows these factors increase the immediate risk of sciatica.
+If neglected, it can also lead to more severe, chronic cases.

 Not every case of sciatica requires medical intervention.
 For many, simple self-care techniques can help alleviate pain and prevent it from worsening.
 Here are some non-medical strategies that can be effective: